YuriMel0/YuriMel0/README.md

 ## Helo!
 I'm Yuri Melo

- - aspiring back end development 💻
+ - aspiring data scientist 💻
  - in love with music 🎧
  - passionate about learning 📚